10 statistics to consider when thinking about your website UI and UX performance

 People are browsing on their phones, so make sure that your website is ready for it.
 Your site should be responsive, load fast enough even with a less stable mobile internet connection, and display all content properly no matter what device it is viewed on.

-4. In 2018, mobile e-commerce revenue accounted for 50% of the total US e-commerce revenue.
+4. In 2018, mobile e-commerce revenue accounted for 40% of the total US e-commerce revenue on Black Friday.

 People are not just browsing on their phones, they are making purchases.
 To get a share of the e-commerce revenue pie, make sure that your checkout process is quick and smooth.